The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/devonte-duncan.md

    its value later on. `let` and `const` are scoped variables, which means that its existence can only be detected within its parent scope, whether that be global or local.
-As for `var` its properties are the same as `let`, except for the fact that its scope is global regardless of the location of its declaration.
+As for `var` its properties are the same as `let`, except for the fact that it is function scoped, which means its only accessible within the function its declared in.

 **2. What will the following code log?
 Why?**
     ```javascript